AE-BD-H and AE-LNBD-H carbide ball end mills shape OSG popular mascot into 3D format by injection molding

 Last but not least, the prototype and plastic molding process is administrated by Ichitake Kougyousyo Co., Ltd., a manufacturer with over 40 years of experiences in injection molding of thermoplastic resin for a wide variety of products including automotive parts, appliances and other common goods.

-Ichitake Kougyousyo President Tatsuya Takeguchi pose for a photograph at the company’s manufacturing facility in Nishio, Aichi Prefecture.
+Ichitake Kougyousyo President Tatsuya Takeguchi poses for a photograph at the company’s manufacturing facility in Nishio, Aichi Prefecture.

 Shaping OSG’s Brand Mascot ‘Tap-Kun’ into 3D Format